 A design leadership thesis for the agentic era

-Design is no longer surface optimisation wrapped in empathy language.
-It returns to what you define it as: a conscious and visible delimitation of a space to act on.
-The question is no longer “did the flow feel smooth?” but “was authority clear, bounded, recoverable, contestable, and governable?”
+The question is no longer “did the flow feel smooth?” as instead: “was authority clear, bounded, recoverable, contestable, and governable?”

 Designers move from persuasion to constitutional work